 Cornerstone of Peace Monument

-Today, the Cornerstone of Peace monument, unveiled in 1995 and shown below, located in Itoman on the southern tip of Okinawa by the cliffs of Mobuni near where you died honors more than 240,000 who died on Okinawa from the US, Allied Forces, Japan and Okinawa.
+Today, the Cornerstone of Peace monument, unveiled in 1995 and shown below, located in Itoman on the southern tip of Okinawa by the cliffs of Mobuni near where you died honors more than 240,000 who were killed on Okinawa from the US, Allied Forces, Japan and Okinawa.

 Your name is etched here, Frank, commemorating your sacrifice.
 It’s not much, but it’s something.
 There is no consolation prize in life and death.

 From a lifetime and half a world away.